prasang-gupta/chatbot-monitoring/output/nlu_card.md

 - What are the steps I should take to recover my swallowed card?
 - My card is stuck inside the ATM, what am I supposed to do?
 - What should I do with my stuck ATM?
+## intent: compromised_card
-## intent: compromised_card- I think someone is using my card without my permission!
+- I think someone is using my card without my permission!
 - What do I do if I detect fraudulent use on my car?
 - I think my account has been hacked there are charges on there I don't recognize.
 - I don't recognize some transactions.
 Is someone else using it?